 Stock market today: Asian shares are mostly higher as S&P 500 nears the 5,000 level for the 1st time

-BANGKOK (AP) — Share are mostly higher in Asia after the S&P 500 neared the 5,000 level for the first time.
+BANGKOK (AP) — Share were mostly higher in Asia on Thursday after the S&P 500 neared the 5,000 level for the first time.

 Hong Kong’s benchmark fell while Shanghai advanced after China replaced its top stock market regulator.
 Tokyo surged 2% on strong corporate earnings.